How to get into Factorio without overcomplicating things.

 Furnaces can also cook stone into bricks, and putting iron plates back into furnaces turns them into steel, but you don't need to do either of those early on, so for stone, it's nice to slap down a wooden box in the middle of a stone patch and make a cute little flower of 4 miners feeding into it.
 Meanwhile the little trick everyone does for their early game coal mining is you put a miner down on the coal whose output feeds directly into another coal miner, which either feeds back into the first one, or into a little conga line of like 4-10 coal miners that all feed eachother in a loop.

 Machines and furnaces in Factorio all tend to have decent sized personal inventories, so particularly when things get backstuffed, you can raid stuff out of whatever's producing it and/or what it's getting shoved into.
-And anything which needs coal to fuel it like these early game burner miners have a big fuel slot, AND generally speaking if something isn't able to do a thing it just shuts off to conserve power/fuel, so left alone, this sort of loop will eventually leave them all with 50 coal each in the fuel slot.
+And anything which needs coal to fuel it like these early game burner miners have a big fuel slot, AND generally speaking if something isn't able to do a thing it just shuts off to conserve power/fuel (but there are some things that constantly suck up SOME electricity even when idle).
+So left alone, this sort of loop will eventually leave them all with 50 coal each in the fuel slot.
 You can come control-click raid that out and they'll automatically fill eachother back up.

 So once all that's sorted out, you can then set up the stuff you need to escape the early game: By the edge of some water that's ideally close to some coal, you want to plop down a water pump, attach a boiler, stick 2 steam engines on it, put a power pole in range of those, and then another in range of a science lab you're plopping down.
 Make 10 red science vials in your inventory, dump those in there, get the first tech on the tree, and then move on to actually starting to play the real game.
 Oh and while you're setting your steam engines up, you should probably make space for a proper steam power setup going forward.
-This is getting a little ahead of myself, but here:
+There used to be throughput concerns with early steam setups and you may find out of date info on that, but all you really need to know is: You put a pump on the water's edge, you use pipes to pipe water from that into or through boilers (which you can daisy chain together), and each boiler can support two steam engines off the side (which you can also chain.
+You also need to put coal (or some other fuel) in the boilers, so you probably want to run a conveyor belt out one space away from the side without the boilers and set up inserters later to move coal in.
+You also need to have a power pole in range of every steam engine, and have all those poles connecting to eachother and extended out to cover everything that needs power.
+Which is most things.
+So basically everyone builds out in some variation of this pattern.

 And tada, that's power solved for... the entire game really.
 There's two other power sources that eventually become available.
-Solar, which is pretty simple, you just put a solar panel down wherever, have a power pole in range of it that's attached to the rest of your power lines, and you want to add accumulators in at an ugly 21 accumulators per 25 solar panels so there's batteries to keep things running at night.
+Solar, which is pretty simple, you just put a solar panel down wherever, have a power pole in range of it that's attached to the rest of your power lines, and you want to add accumulators where you can so there's batteries to keep things running at night.
 And it's let's see...
-25 boilers vs. 80 solar panels, with the steam setup being cheaper to make, and letting your character pass between the machines slightly better than the not-at-all you get out of solar, so it's not particularly worth it to make that switchover, unless getting coal and water to the same place really isn't working out or you're really committed to minimizing poluton.
-Later there's also nuclear, but with how late in the game you get it, it's faster to just win the game than to get a single nuclear setup going.
+25 boilers vs. 80 solar panels for the same output, with the steam setup being cheaper to make, and letting your character pass between the machines slightly better than the not-at-all you get out of solar.
+Solar on the other hand doesn't need access to any resources, so you can fill in blank areas of the map with it, and doesn't create any pollution, which also means horrible bug monsters won't flip out about it.
+Later there's also nuclear, but it's so expensive to set up and such a late unlock it is, it's faster to just win the game than to get a single nuclear setup going.
 Totally worth it if you're playing on after winning, but in the most practical sense, steam now, steam forever is the best bet.

 Now it's time to learn about belts and inserters!